 The parametric nature of ProE means that the modification of features is relatively easy, individual features can be selected and the associated parameters/dimensions changed.
 However, it should be noted that ProE produces a HISTORY based model in which features can be dependent on one or more previous features for their definition, e.g. a chamfer on an edge generated by a cut or protrusion.
 These PARENT-CHILD dependencies mean that when a parent feature is modified its children are automatically revised to reflect the changes.
 N.B.
 Care should be taken not to remove references used by child features.

 2 Getting Started

-The commands given below initiate ProEngineer Wildfire on the CD/DPO version of the CUED interface.
-If you wish to run ProE on another system please contact your system manager.
+The commands given below initiate ProEngineer Wildfire on the EDaL disc, which is similar to many other systems.
+If you have difficulties please contact your system manager.

 Start menu